 One of my favorite strategies for teaching and reviewing grammar is to give students a photo prompt and have them write about it with a specific grammar concept in mind like vivid verbs, an opening adjective phrase, or a delayed adverb.
 But it's a lot of work to scour the internet for good pictures.
 Fortunately the NY Times is chock full of amazing pictures, perfect for this type of activity.

-If you want a no-prep grammar lesson that shows you how to use this strategy, as well as other research-based strategies to teach grammar, grab this lesson by clicking on the picture below.
+If you want a no-prep grammar unit that shows you how to use this strategy, as well as other research-based strategies to teach grammar, grab this lesson by clicking on the picture below.

 Using NY Times For Bell Ringers